theminstack/styled/README.md

 ### Style React components

 Any component which accepts a `className` prop can be styled, just like an HTML tag.
+The styled component supports all of the same props (including refs) that the base component supports.

 ```tsx
 const Base = (props: { className?: string }): ReactElement => {